Textadept 12.6 Manual

 User Interface

-Textadept’s titlebar shows the name and path of the current, active buffer.
+The titlebar shows the name and path of the current, active buffer.
 A ‘*’ character, if present, indicates there are unsaved changes in that buffer.

-You can extend Textadept’s menu with your own menus, sub-menus, and menu items by modifying the textadept.menu.menubar table.
-Any modifications will show up in the selection dialog mentioned previously, even in the terminal version.
+You can extend Textadept’s menu (and dialog) with your own menus, sub-menus, and menu items by modifying the textadept.menu.menubar table.
 For example, in your ~/.textadept/init.lua:

 local tools = textadept.menu.menubar['Tools']